Merovex/verku/README.md

 Bookmaker provides authors a free, ruby-based production toolchain for self-published paper and electronic books using the [LaTeX](http://www.latex-project.org/) document preparation system.
 The code base borrows heavily from [Kitabu](https://github.com/fnando/kitabu), while replacing [Prince](http://princexml.com) as the PDF generator (due to licensing issues).

 Bookmaker requires familiarity with LaTeX.
-Many TeX features are lacking when exporting to HTML, EPUB or MOBI.
+Many TeX features are lacking when compileing to HTML, EPUB or MOBI.

 What Does Bookmaker Provide?
 ----------------------------